zalexan1996/GithubAPI/README.md

 # GithubAPI
-A self-generating PowerShell module for the GitHub API.
+A dynamically generated PowerShell module for the GitHub RestAPI.
+Passing `$TRUE` into the module scrapes https://docs.github.com/en/rest/reference and converts each endpoint into PowerShell functions.
+Regenerating the function definitions is not necessary in order to use this module because I've done the generating for you!

 # Requirements
-- Generate GitHub token and put it in `C:/Users/Username/AppData/Roaming/github.token`
+- Generate a GitHub OAuth token and put it in `C:/Users/Username/AppData/Roaming/github.token`
-- Google Chrome
 - PowerShell 7.2+ recommended.
 I did not test this on Windows PowerShell.
+- Selenium module (if you want to regenerate the function definitions)
+- Google Chrome (if you want to regenerate the function definitions)

-# How it works
+# How to
-Running the following will scrape the GitHub API's [documentation page](https://docs.github.com/en/rest/reference) and convert each endpoint to a PowerShell function.
+**Make sure your GitHub OAuth token is in `$ENV:AppData/github.token` before using this module**

+## Import all modules WITHOUT regenerating the function definitions
+`Import-Module ./GithubAPI`

+## Import [Specific Sections](https://docs.github.com/en/rest/reference) WITHOUT regenerating the function definitions
+`Import-Module ./GithubAPI -ArgumentList @("Branches", "Commits", "Releases", "Repositories"), $FALSE`

+## Import all sections and regenerate the function definitions
-`Import-Module ./Github.psm1 -ArgumentList $TRUE`
+`Import-Module ./GithubAPI -ArgumentList @("ALL"), $TRUE`

-Why do it this way?
-Because ain't nobody got time for doing that manually.
-This script creates ~800 functions.

-Passing in `$TRUE` will regenerate the cached functions (this takes my computer about 20-30 minutes), while passing in `$FALSE` just loads whatever .ps1 files happen to be in the *functions* subfolder.
-The web driver only navigates once for every section of the specification so we're not constantly spamming their servers.

 # TODO
-- Module argument to only include certain sections
+- ~~Module argument to only include certain sections~~
 - Default Parameters